 It is illogical to equate yourself to the chirping of brain waves.
 Believing you are equivalent to words or thoughts is a gross error.
 And when you make gross errors, you will suffer.

 That is why identification with your concepts is unrealistic and why it causes needless suffering.

 How to be immensely successful even with your unrealistic concepts

 Understanding the curse of ignorance

 The growth of human knowledge is like a game of Go.
 Starting from a single small point representing zero knowledge, people explore outward into the dark unknown.
 We only experience levels of ignorance, never absolute knowing.

 Humans think about their world and create theories and laws.
-But they often discover their facts to be fiction and their fictions to be facts.
+But they often discover their facts to be fictions and their fictions to be facts.
 The following is one of many examples of how truth and fiction often switch positions.